 Their ships visit ports in Europe, Asia, Australia, Alaska, and of course the Caribbean.
 When it comes to picking a cruise line for your first sailing, it’s an excellent choice.

-Note: This article was updated in October 2022.
+Note: This article was updated in October of 2023.